EmeraldCityIT/Mental-Imagery/README.md

 # Mental-Imagery
-Mental images and photographic memory are created in the mind from memories and dendrites created from visual input recognition.
+Mental images and photographic memory are created in the mind from dendrites created from memories using visual input recognition.
+Series of visual electronic signals send from the eyes to the optic nerve, Chiasma and Optic tract are recorded as dendrite libraries.

+Mental images are created from stimulation of the Optic tract and Chiasma area using electrical patterns stored in dendrite libraries.